-To request an extension of coverage, just call the Member Services toll-free number on the back of your ID card.
+You can request an extension of coverage as we explain below, by calling Member Services at the toll-free number on your ID card.

 How can you extend coverage when getting inpatient care when coverage ends?

 Your coverage may be extended if you or your dependents are getting inpatient care in a hospital or skilled nursing facility when coverage ends.